jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 Python is my preferred language for writing modem simulations.
 It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.

 Unlike some numerical-focused scripting languages I've used before (like Matlab or Julia), efficient arrays aren't built in.
 You need into import them through third-party libraries.
 This leads to some clunky syntax, but you get used to it.
-In my opinion, the benefits of using Python outweigh the annoying syntax.
+In my opinion, the benefits of using Python outweigh the annoyances.

 ## Modulator Simulation

-@TODO: Add diagram with large workflow, channel encoding, preamble, etc.

 The three packages I rely on to write effective simulations in Python are